 That hairstyle will help you determine which type of earrings to wear.
 If your hair is going to be swept into an updo, whether it is intricate or simple, dangling earrings are recommended as an accessory.
 But if your hair will be worn down, hiding your ears anyway, you can opt for teardrops, small hoops, or simple studs.

 5. Play up your best features.

-Jewelry doesn’t have to be the only accessory you use.
+Wedding jewellery doesn’t have to be the only accessory you use.
 If you are proud of your curves, add a sash around your waist.
-Veils are popular, but when your mane is your favorite feature, why hide it?
+Veils are popular, but when your mane is your favourite feature, why hide it?
 Instead, use hair combs, flower crowns, and fascinators to show off your tresses.

-6. Let your jewelry match the tone of the wedding.
+6. Let your ornaments match the tone of the wedding.

 There is no rule that says every wedding must have the traditional old-fashioned look.
 What mood are you trying to broadcast?
 Fun and flirty?
 Elegant and classy?
 Vintage and old-fashioned?
-Match your jewelry to the overall atmosphere that you want your wedding to evoke.
+Match your wedding jewellery to the overall atmosphere that you want your wedding to evoke.

 7. Don’t focus on making sure everything matches.

 Yes, you want your look to be put together and consistent, but mixing and matching is the way to go for a fully cohesive look.
 As long as you are following the rules to avoid clashing and you stick with the same style, you can blend borrowed and new.